hms-dbmi/gehlenborglab-website/_news/2020-10-20-ieee-vis-bests.md

 has been recognized with the InfoVis Best Poster Research Award, and Fritz's work,
-[Interactive Visual Piling of Small Multiples](http://piling.lekschas.de/), has been recogonized with InfoVis Honorable Mention Award and IEEE VIS 2020.
+[Interactive Visual Piling of Small Multiples](http://piling.lekschas.de/), has been recogonized with InfoVis Honorable Mention Award at IEEE VIS 2020.
 Congratulations to all!